Leslie Grove Gallery – Where Artists Flourish.

 Are you a freelance art curator with an idea but no gallery?
 Would you like to exercise your curatorial insight using our member artists, or other artists with a member artist?

 Are you in a post-secondary art curation / art program, with a requirement for a degree practicum?

 Review our mandate, we don’t have prescribed requirements.
 Gallery-specific activity that physically modifies our space is not allowed.

 Please clearly propose your concept, names and dates, school and professor (if applicable), and any physical requirements.
 Email or phone the gallery at 416-465-0302.

-The gallery schedule is planned minimum 6 months advance and we are a not-for-profit run by volunteer member’s.
-Your proposal will be reviewed by the planning committee, whom are all artist members as well.
+The gallery schedule is planned at minimum 6 months advance.
+Your proposal will be reviewed by the planning committee (consisting of volunteer members), whom are all working artists.